simonteozw/tp/docs/UserGuide.md

 :information_source: Here, `INDEX` refers to the index of the task you want to edit, as shown in the current tab.
 The `INDEX` provided must be positive and within the range of tasks in the current window.

-:warning: At least 1 field must be provided for editing. i.e. `T edit 1` is not allowed.
+:warning: At least 1 field must be provided for editing (i.e. `T edit 1` is not allowed).

 :bulb: Write `T edit 1 m/` to remove the module code from the task.
 Now, the task does not belong to any module.
 You can also use `T edit 1 r/` to remove the remark from the task.